Softwareengineerinrproject/SEgroup/README.md

 ->Project Reports

-oncampuspayroll is the repository for which contains all the project source code files and the files required to implement our project.
+Source Code is the repository for which contains all the project source code files and the files required to implement our project.

 planningDocuments folder contains files like gantt and/or PERT charts,etc